colinschlecht/nftgram/README.md

 ###Description

-nftgram is a virtual art gallery, where a user can view virtual art created by various artists, many of which is being sold as nft's.
-This is not directly a location for trading art, but can be a great place to start the communication between users.
+nftgram is a virtual art gallery/social media platform, where a user can view and create virtual art.

 User stories:

-A user can add art to their personal collection if they are the owner of the art, creating their own virtual art gallery.

-An artist can show off their art sold and or

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+A user is required to create an account to interract with other users.
+A user can create art, adding to the main explore view.
+A user can like and comment on other art pieces.
+A user can reply to comments and like comments.

+ToDo:

+Individual user show page.
+Individual art show page.
+List of users who have liked showpage.
+User account settings.
+Following capability.
+Additional timelines.
+Events tab on art.

+Current NFT creation status: WIP
+Updated 5/1/21

+When creating art, a unique CID is created as it is uploaded to the IPFS.
+In order to persist this upload to the IPFS the CID and artpiece is then pinned via pinning service: Pinata.
+The response from pinning to pinata returns a pinata specific URI that points to the artpiece.
+The URI, along with the CID are then added to an art object, which contains the other art attributes defined by the user.
+This art object is passed via axios to the server in POST req, creating an art instance persisted to the db and added to the explore timeline.

+ToDo:
+*smart contract.
+*metamask ui.
+*minting capabilities.

 ## Available Scripts

 In the project directory, you can run:
 ### `yarn start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### `yarn test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn build`